Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Models and definitions

 \section{Models and definitions}

-Consider a collection of stationary sensors (also called nodes) deployed randomly on a sphere $\mathbb{S}^2$ with radius $R$ according to a homogeneous Poisson point process with intensity $\lambda$.
-For any two points $p_1$ and $p_2$ on $\mathbb{S}^2$, the distance between them $d(p_1, p_2)$ is defined to be the great circle distance, which is the shortest distance between any two points on the surface of a sphere measured along a path on the surface of the sphere.
+Consider a collection of stationary sensors (also called nodes) on a sphere $\mathbb{S}^2$ with radius $R$.
+The sensors are deployed according to a homogeneous PPP with intensity $\lambda$.
+For any two points $p_1$ and $p_2$ on $\mathbb{S}^2$, the distance between them $d(p_1, p_2)$ is defined to be the great circle distance, which is the shortest distance between them measured along a path on the surface of the sphere.
 As usual, isotropic radio propagation is assumed.
 All sensors have the same sensing radius $R_s$ and communication radius $R_c$ on $\mathbb{S}^2$.
-It means for any sensor located at $v$ on $\mathbb{S}^2$, any point $p$ on $\mathbb{S}^2$ with $d(v,p) \leq R_s$ is within the sensing range of the sensor; and for any two sensors located at $v_i, v_j$ on $\mathbb{S}^2$, they can communicate with each other if $d(v_i,v_j) \leq R_c$.
+It means for any sensor located at $v$ on $\mathbb{S}^2$, any point $p$ on $\mathbb{S}^2$ with $d(v,p) \leq R_s$ is inside the sensing range of the sensor; and for any two sensors located at $v_i, v_j$ on $\mathbb{S}^2$, they can communicate with each other if $d(v_i,v_j) \leq R_c$.
 In addition, we assume $R_s \ll R$, $R_c \ll R$.

 Before defining the two combinatorial objects, known as $\check{\textrm{C}}$ech complex and Rips complex, it is necessary to give a brief introduction to some tools used in the paper.
 For further readings, see \cite{ARM83, mun84, HAT02}.
 Given a set of points $V$, a \textit{k}-simplex is an unordered set $[v_0, v_1, ..., v_k] \subseteq V$ where $v_i \neq v_j$ for all $i \neq j$, $k$ is the dimension of this simplex.
 The faces of this \textit{k}-simplex consist of all (\textit{k}-1)-simplex of the form $[v_0, ..., v_{i-1},v_{i+1}, ..., v_k]$ for $0 \leq i \leq k$.
 For example, on a sphere $\mathbb{S}^2$, a 0-simplex $[v_0]$ is a vertex , a 1-simplex $[v_0,v_1]$ is the shorter arc of the great circle passing through $v_0$ and $v_1$, a 2-simplex $[v_0, v_1, v_2]$ is a spherical triangle $v_0v_1v_2$ with its interior included, see Figure \ref{simplex}.
 An abstract simplicial complex is a collection of simplices which is closed with respect to inclusion of faces.
 A $k$-dimensional abstract simplical complex $\mathcal{K}$ is an abstract simplicial complex where the largest dimension of any simplex in $\mathcal{K}$ is $k$.